PowerShell: Export Last Login Date of Entra ID Users

 Get the Last Login Date/Time Information Using Powershell

-3. Export the Last Login Date/Time to CSV Using Powershell [For a List of Users]
+3. Export Last Login Date/Time of Entra ID Users to CSV Using Powershell [For a List of Users]

 • Before running the script, ensure you have installed the AzureADPreview module and connected to Entra ID using the Connect-AzureAD cmdlet.

-• Gather the UPN of Users in a text file.
+• Gather users UPN in a text file.
 You can utilize Get-MsolUser to get user UPN information.

 $UPNlist = Get-Content <path_of_user_upn_text_file>